d3itii/VTexBatch/readme.md

 ## License / Credit

 VTexBatch is licensed under [GNU GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).
-Created by @deity with many thanks to @makusu2.
+Created by @heyitsdeity with many thanks to @makusu2.

 Originally created for use in the Animal Crossing Retexture Project.